JMDKC/jmdkc.github.io/_posts/2020-09-06-picasso-bastian.md

 I loved the playful, fun vases and plates, painted in bright colours with smiling faces.
 There’s also a fine ceramic relief in profile of poor doomed Jacqueline, done up like a pagan goddess with vines in her hair.
 Opposite, a very late (1955) portrait of Dora Maar glowers at us, clad in blue, her chest and shoulders bulging through the fabric like a tamarind.

 Some photos of the artist *in situ*, parading through Cannes and lauded by happy townsfolk, highlight the atmosphere in which these easy, sunny works were produced.
-His reputation had been made, his legend secured, and he continued to enjoy good health - and women like Jacqueline and Dora still fighting over him.
+His reputation had been made, his legend secured, and he continued to enjoy good health.
+Women like Jacqueline and Dora were still fighting over him.

 These are the works of a happy man, enjoying life in the sun.